-Most people evaluate risk and match their neurophysiological state with the actual risk they face in their environment.
-When the environment is deemed safe, defense responses are inhibited, allowing social engagement to flourish.
+Human beings evaluate risk and match it with their neurophysiological level.
+When the social environment is deemed safe, defense responses are inhibited, allowing social engagement to flourish.

-Some individuals, however, have a mismatch and interpret a safe environment as dangerous.
-Their neuroception is impaired (faulty neuroception) and their neural circuits cannot detect accurately whether their environment is safe.
-Due to the mismatch, their nervous systems support flight, flight, or freeze behaviors while preventing prosocial behaviors.
+Some individuals, however, have a mismatch and interpret safe environment stimuli as cues of danger.
+Their neuroception is impaired and their neural circuits cannot detect accurately when their environment is safe.
+Due to the mismatch, their nervous systems activate flight, flight, or freeze behaviors even under neutral or positive situations.

-According to Dr. Porges, faulty neuroception could also contribute to psychiatric disorders such as depression, generalized anxiety disorder, autism, and reactive attachment disorder6:
+According to Dr. Porges, faulty neuroception could contribute to psychiatric disorders such as depression, generalized anxiety disorder, and reactive attachment disorder6:

 - Depression and anxiety disorders are associated with difficulty regulating the heart rate, which reduces facial expression.
 Their social communication and behavior are often compromised.

 - Children suffering from Reactive Attachment Disorder are either emotionally withdrawn and unresponsive, or indiscriminate in their attachment behavior.
 In both cases, the behavior suggests a faulty neurocognition of the environment’s risk7.

 - 1.Porges SW.
 The emergence of polyvagal-informed therapies.
 In: Polyvagal Theory: A Primer.
 Clinical Applications of the Polyvagal Theory. ; 2018:69.

 - 2.PORGES SW.
 Social Engagement and Attachment.
 Annals of the New York Academy of Sciences.
 Published online December 2003:31-47. doi:10.1196/annals.1301.004